Armenian–Azerbaijani cultural relations

-History

-In Soviet times, russification of Baku resulted in creation of Baku city sub-culture uniting the population of Baku, composed of Azeri, Russian, Armenian and other ethnic groups.

 Language

-Knowledge of Azeri language
+Knowledge of Azerbaijani

-One of the sources for 1836 says that Azerbaijani "is in great use not only between Muslims, but even between Armenians and Jews."

-Azerbaijani language was spoken among Tat-speaking Armenian communities.
-The Armenian population of Kohna Khachmaz and Garajally was Azeri-speaking.
+Azerbaijani was spoken among Tat-speaking Armenian communities along with the Tat language.
+The Armenian population of Kohna Khachmaz and Garajally was bilingual in Tat and Azeri.
 Armeno-Tats of Kilvar were often bilingual in Tat and Azeri and historically used the latter to communicate with Armenian-speaking Armenians as late as in 1912.
 The Iranian scholar B.V.
-Miller noted that back in 1912 an Armenian priest who did not know the Tat language was forced to preach sermons in Azerbaijani as it was more understandable for the “Armenian-Tat” population of the village Kilvar.
+Miller noted that back in 1912 an Armenian priest who did not know the Tat language was forced to preach sermons in Azerbaijani as it was more understandable for the "Armenian-Tat" population of the village Kilvar.

-Azeri loanwords in Armenian language
+Azerbaijani and Turkish loanwords in Armenian and Armenian loanwords in Azerbaijani and Turkish

-According to Armenian linguist Hrachia Acharian, the connection between Armenian and Azerbaijan languages started in the XI-XII centuries.
-It is related to migration of Oghuz turks from the south and kipchags from the north.
-Sources from XII-XIV centuries, especially, the works of Kirakos Gandzaketsi, Frik, Sempad the Constable, Hovhannes Erznkatsi and Yovhannēs Tʻlkurancʻi include more than 200 Azerbaijani and Turkic words.
+In 1995 Robert Dankoff released his book “Armenian Loanwords in Turkish” in which he established a corpus of 806 Armenian loanwords in Turkish (defining “Turkish” as the dialect continuum stretching from the Balkans to Azerbaijan).
+The book also shows phonological borrowings from Armenian and Armenian dialects into Turkish/Azerbaijani.

 In the book "Relations of Peter the Great with the Armenian People", commenting on Armenian documents, G.A.
-Ezov noted that the documents were "written, for the most part, in the spoken Armenian language, overflowing with Tatar (Azerbaijani) words", and they can be used as materials for the study of dialects of Armenian language.
+Ezov noted that the documents were "written, for the most part, in the spoken Armenian language, using many Tatar words", and they can be used as materials for the study of dialects of Armenian language.

-In his 1902 book "The Turkish Loan Words in Armenian", the Armenian linguist and etymologist Hrachia Acharian listed loanwords from the Constantinople, Van, Nor Nakhichevan and Karabakh dialects, which were borrowed from the Turkish and Azerbaijani languages.
+In his 1902 book "The Turkish Loan Words in Armenian", the Armenian linguist and etymologist Hrachia Acharian listed loanwords from the Constantinople, Van, Nor Nakhichevan and Karabakh dialects, which were borrowed from the Turkic languages.

 According to the linguist and turkologist E.V.
-Sevortyan, some loanwords of Azeri origin are found in the works of Hovhannes Erznkatsi.
-As examples of these, Sevortyan includes "verurem" ("I give") and "aldurmush ("I was (already) forced to take"), which are found in one of the couplets of the poem “The son of a priest or the daughter of a mullah”.
-Sevortyan also mentions "yeri, yeri" ("to walk or move") in Azeri, and, possibly, "ayıb" ("shame, lack").
+Sevortyan, some loanwords of Turkic origin are found in the works of Hovhannes Erznkatsi.
+As examples of these, Sevortyan includes "verurem" ("I give") and "aldurmush ("I was (already) forced to take"), which are found in one of the couplets of the poem "The son of a priest or the daughter of a mullah".
+Sevortyan also mentions "yeri, yeri" ("to walk or move") in Turkish, Azerbaijani as well as other Oghuz Turkic languages, and, possibly, "ayıb" ("shame, lack").

-Azerbaijani loanwords are also seen in some Armenian songs of the ashug Sayat-Nova, the meaning of which was explained in I. Mirzoyan's article.

-The loanwords such as karyandi and karyanti ("kosa"), found in the Karabakh and Kirzan dialects of Armenian languages, respectively, are back loans from the Azerbaijani language.